After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

 - Place the roaster (uncovered) in the oven and bring to a boil.

-- As soon as it starts boiling, turn off the heat and cover the roaster.
+- When it starts boiling, turn off the heat and cover the roaster.
 Leave in the oven until the water is cool (several hours).

 - Once cool, strain and squeeze all the petals to remove the liquid.
 Refrigerate the liquid.